Azure-Samples/AIP-Custom-Tracking-Portal-Samples/README.md

 The presentation layer of this solution makes an HTTP request to the Azure Functions above and needs to be updated.
 Update the <APP_NAME> and <FUNCTION_NAME> inside the **Default.aspx.cs** file with your own values.
 The <APP_NAME> refers to the name of the Function app in Azure Apps Services.

-## Setup/Configure Azure Key Vault
-Although Azure Key Vault is an optional component, we highly recommend it.
-As a bonus, it’s already wired up on both Azure Functions.
-**TODO:** Wire up Azure Key Vault on the ASP.NET Web app in this solution.

-Please follow Jeff’s excellent walkthrough to setup Key Vault: [Configure Azure Key Vault]( https://medium.com/statuscode/getting-key-vault-secrets-in-azure-functions-37620fd20a0b "Tenant ID")

-Finally, please contribute and let us know
+Finally, we want to hear from you.
+Please contribute and let us know what other use cases you come up with.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a